bigcommerce/aspnetcore-react-sample-app/README.md

 # ASP.NET Core React App for BigCommerce

 This is a basic BigCommerce app with two screens, a catalog summary view and list of orders that can be cancelled, built using ASP.NET Core and React.
+It uses BigCommerce's design library, [BigDesign](https://developer.bigcommerce.com/big-design/).

 It's meant to fast track your ability to take a concept for an app to something usable within the BigCommerce control panel.
 A live store can install this app while it runs locally.